Alfawise A6 Review: Robot Vacuum and Wet Mop

 If you watched the whole recording, you will notice that it did not clean the edge often and most of the time it focused cleaning the middle part of the room but towards the tail end of the video it did clean the edges and cleaned up a majority of what I scattered.

 This robot cleaner is available in GearBest for around $160.

 This robot actually a pretty good performer on bare floor picking up around 62 out of a possible 70 grams of oats and powder I scattered in the room.

 Navigation wise I find it too twitchy and even with the soft-touch feature turned on it did at times bumped into obstacles but not the battering ram style bump with that feature turned off.

 It won’t hug the edges like an ILIFE robot would do so edge cleaning does suffer but the brushes are long enough to sweep debris towards the middle where the brush roll is.

-I like the design of the dirt bin because it is completely sealed and it is pretty easy to empty.
+Dirt bin is well-designed because it is sealed and easy to empty.